-It’s almost grilling season.
-As much as I love steak and burgers, there are a lot of other grilling options.
-This Grilled Artichokes with Cilantro Avocado Dip takes artichokes to the next level.
+This Grilled Artichokes with Artichoke Dipping Sauce is the best artichoke recipe.
 Grilling adds a smoky flavor that is delicious.
 The dip is cooling and creamy.
 The dip is so good that it would go really well with grilled chicken or fish.

 When buying artichokes, the size doesn’t necessarily matter.
 However, the bigger the veggie, the bigger the heart, which means you get more ‘meat’ for less work.
 What’s more important is the freshness and seasonality of the artichoke.
 Artichokes that are in season taste the best and look even not bruised.
 You should also look for artichokes that have tight leaves.
 If they are fanned open, then take a pass.

 If you’ve never prepared artichokes, don’t be intimidated.
 I can walk you through preparing artichokes and it’s incredibly easy.
 For this recipe, you won’t need to wash off the artichokes because they are being boiled which does the washing for you.

 In regards to preparing artichokes for cooking, you’ll need to trim the stalk, if there is one.
 I usually cut right above the stalk where it meets the leaves.
 Don’t cut too much or you cut out the best stuff, the heart.

 Should I cut artichokes in half before boiling?